alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 }
 ```

 The result remains a suspended `IO<Unit>`.
-Constructing it performs none of the wrapped effects.

-The program reads the file before parsing it, fetches the price after obtaining the product ID, and writes only after the report exists.
+Constructing it performs none of the wrapped effects, and when it eventually runs it reads before parsing, fetches the price after obtaining the product ID, and writes only after the report exists.
 Conceptually, the `let` clauses perform pure transformations through `Map`, while each dependent effectful step uses `FlatMap`.

 ## Traversal makes the batch policy explicit